 Poor Water Parameter

-Since turtles prefer defecating in water, the tank’s water can get quickly polluted within few days.
+Since turtles prefer defecating in water, the tank’s water can get quickly polluted within a few days.

-The waste they produce can be a vital source for algae because it contains all the nutrients required to stimulate algae growth.
+The waste they produce can be a vital source of algae because it contains all the nutrients required to stimulate algae growth.